Manifestors/goals-micro-frontend/README.md

 # goals-micro-frontend
-Built to interact with the goals-micro-service.
-Exposes modules (i.e. frontend components) using Webpack's module federation.
+UI built to interact with the goals-micro-service.
+Module(s) exposed, i.e. frontend component(s), using Webpack's module federation.